SystemsApproach/private5g/core.rst

 are technology-agnostic.

-Magma's design is particularly well suited for environments where backhaul links are unreliable, for example, when satellite is used.
+Magma's design is particularly well suited for environments where backhaul links are unreliable, for example, when a satellite is used.
 This is because the 3GPP protocols that traditionally have to traverse the backhaul from core to eNB/gNB are quite sensitive to loss and latency.
 Loss or latency can cause connections to be dropped, which in